euroargodev/argoonlineschool/README.md

 conda activate AOS
 ```

-Here, you can find [An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro) developed by [Ryan Abernathey](https://ocean-transport.github.io/) and Kerry Key very useful as first aproach to python.
+As a very useful first aproach to python, heere, you can find [An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro) developed by [Ryan Abernathey](https://ocean-transport.github.io/) and Kerry Key.